SjorsScholten/FoodForThoughts/docs/architecture/security.md

 ## Risk analysis

-- create a risk assesment
+- create a risk assessment
 - create a risk management plan
 - implement the risk management plan
 - monitor the risks

-## OWASP

 ## Authentication